coveo/ui-kit/packages/quantic/docs/detailed-reporting.md

-# Detailed Reporting
+# Detailed reporting

 The Quantic package provides a custom Cypress reporter that can produce a detailed report, listing all the validated expectations.

-## Running tests with detailed report
+## Running tests with detailed reports

 To use the detailed report, run: